Christmas Morning Monkey Bread

 Posts may contain affiliate links, meaning that I may earn a commission if you use a link provided.

-Made using refrigerated biscuit dough, stuffed with chocolate, and covered in holiday sprinkles this easy monkey bread recipe is a perfect treat for Christmas morning.
+Made using refrigerated biscuit dough, stuffed with chocolate, and covered in holiday sprinkles, this easy Christmas monkey bread recipe is the perfect sweet treat to serve your family Christmas morning.

 Ooey gooey pull-apart monkey bread is one of my all-time favorite breakfast treats.